|AU Students||International Students||AU Faculty||Visitors||Alumni|

 Visa Links are here.
 Some embassies have several U.S. locations; this is because some foreign embassies have divided the United States into specific jurisdictions for their various offices.
 For example,

 The Consulate for the Peoples Republic of China in Houston, Texas, has jurisdiction for Alabama.
 If given several embassy locations, choose the one nearest to Alabama to determine if we are in their jurisdiction.
-Note that there is a new application form as of July 1, 2011, that must be used.
+OIA often uses an expeditor such as BCV Visa to obtain the Chinese visa.
+Most AU travel will require the "F no-business" visa of the 16 types that are available.

 Brazil requires a visa for U.S. visitors; the Atlanta Consulate covers Alabama.